 We are happy to consider any genre of play (just a reminder that we don't 'do' musicals though, although music can be incorporated into our productions), and we will check to make sure the rights are available for you before we commit to it.
 The Committee will consider all submissions after the AGM on the 27th July

 There are a number of events and social occasions that anyone can come along to

 Auditions and Productions

-The Two Sawyers Night is our monthly social where all the Members and Non-Members can get together for a drink and a catch up.
-Occurs on the last Friday of every month at The Two Sawyers Pub Canterbury from 8pm.
-The Two Sawyers is located on Ivy Lane, behind Waitrose in Canterbury.
-There is free carparking in the evenings in the side streets nearby, and a large pay and display carpark which is free after 9pm opposite the pub.
-Members, Non-Members and people who wish to meet us for the first time and find out a bit more about us are all welcome
+The monthly social is where all the Members and Non-Members can get together for a drink and a catch up.
+Occurs on the last Thursday of every month at The Unicorn Inn, St Dunstan's, Canterbury.
+There is free carparking in the surrounding streets and a large pay and display located nearby at Canterbury West Station.
+All welcome, including people interested in finding out more about us!

 Annual General Meeting

 Our AGM occurs once a year in the summer and is a celebration of the successes of the previous year, as well as where we elect any new Committee Members.
-The next AGM will be 7th July 2017.
-Location TBC.
+T

 Play Reading Group